iXab3r/EyeAuras.Wiki/scripting/examples/basic/mouse-track-with-overlay.md

 var sendInputApi = GetService<ISendInputUnstableScriptingApi>(); // to get cursor coordinates
 var overlayApi = GetService<IOnScreenCanvasScriptingApi>(); // for overlay rendering

-var canvas = overlayApi.Create() // create a "canvas" to draw the overlay
+var canvas = overlayApi.Create() // create a canvas for overlay rendering
-    .AddTo(ExecutionAnchors); // specify to clear the canvas upon script completion
+    .AddTo(ExecutionAnchors); // specify to clear the canvas when the script finishes

 var rectangle = canvas
     .AddRectangle() // add a rectangle